nasa-pds-engineering-node/pds-github-util/README.md

     python setup.py sdist

-Publish it as a github release
+Publish it as a github release.

+Publish on pypi (you need a pypi account):

+    pip install twine
+    twine upload dist/*